 Who is a good candidate for laser resurfacing?

 If you have acne or if you have very dark skin, you may not be a candidate.
 This technique is also not recommended for stretch marks.
+Those with a history of cold sores or fever blisters around their mouth should inform the doctor, as this treatment can trigger breakouts in those at risk.
 You should discuss whether laser resurfacing is right for you by consulting with Dr. O’Brien before having the procedure done.

 How does laser skin resurfacing work?